Calibration gas

 A calibration gas is a reference gas or gas mixture used as comparative standard in the calibration of analytical instruments, like gas analysers or gas detectors.
 Therefore, a calibration gas has to be of a precisely defined nature or composition, like zero gas or span gas, for example 500 ppm carbon monoxide in nitrogen.

+Calibration gas is known by several names such as cal gas, span gas (used during span calibration), test gas (for general verification), reference gas (as it provides a known reference point), standard gas (due to standardized concentration), and certified NIST calibration gas (emphasizing NIST traceability).

-To be a calibration gas, the gas must be traceable to a national or international standard.
+Calibration gas requires traceability to a national or international standard.
 Traceability is the unbroken chain of comparisons to an acceptable international standard.
 The calibration gas standard establishes a known analyzer response to a certified chemical component concentration.

-In the calibration gas, preparation tolerance (PT) and certification/analytical accuracy (CA) are of utmost importance.
+National Institute of Standards and Technology (NIST)

+In the USA, NIST (National Institute of Standards and Technology) serves as the United States' national metrology institute and plays a crucial role in providing calibration reference gases used across industries.
+NIST develops, certifies, and distributes Standard Reference Materials (SRMs) for gases.
+These SRMs are highly characterized, stable reference materials with certified chemical compositions that serve as the foundation for accurate measurements in analytical chemistry and calibration of instruments.
+NIST produces various types of reference gas mixtures, including: